-Anti-motility drugs should not be used if C. difficile infection is confirmed or suspected.
+Anti-motility drugs such as Loperamide should not be used if C. difficile infection is confirmed or suspected.
 This is because they may slow down the rate at which the toxins produced by the bacteria are cleared from your gut.